Advertiser Disclosure

 Advertiser Disclosure: The credit card and banking offers that appear on this site are from credit card companies and banks from which MoneyCrashers.com receives compensation.
 This compensation may impact how and where products appear on this site, including, for example, the order in which they appear on category pages.
 MoneyCrashers.com does not include all banks, credit card companies or all available credit card offers, although best efforts are made to include a comprehensive list of offers regardless of compensation.
 Advertiser partners include American Express, Chase, U.S. Bank, and Barclaycard, among others.

-4 Different Types of Bank Accounts Explained
+4 Types of Bank Accounts

 Choosing your first bank account can feel overwhelming.
 There are loads of new bank account offers to pick from, each offering different benefits — high interest, cash bonuses, mobile banking apps, and so on.

 How can you tell which one is right for you?
+The first step is to decide which type of bank account you need.

+They all have their pros and cons to consider.
 Here’s a quick rundown of the different types and what each one has to offer.

 1. Checking Accounts